Letter K is for kaleidoscopy, a made-up word that in this case means the conjoining of sensations.

 Many of my updates were impressions and sketches.
 Some were of gatherings, others were complaints, and still others were deliberately obscure.

-Collected together, they are an uncanny representation of a particular few years I lived, like mosaic pieces forming a whole.
+Collected together, they are an uncanny representation of those particular few years I lived, like mosaic pieces forming a whole.

 The following is a harvesting of my social media updates and messages.
 I’ve added connecting sentences for coherence.
-The broad, sometimes indistinct brushstrokes still have the appeal of bringing back sensations for me.
-And all of it serves to encapsulate moments and their effects.
+The broad, sometimes indistinct brushstrokes nevertheless manage to bring back sensations for me, serving to encapsulate moments and their effects.
 A kaleidoscope of forgotten perception.

-This is from 2010, which was a heavy year.
-Now, I find it a fascinating enough study to perhaps work on other kaleidoscopies.
+This is from 2010, a heavy year.
+Now, I find it a fascinating enough study to work on other kaleidoscopies.

 They’re acid flashbacks with a constantly focusing and defocusing lens, and I’m never one to resist that seductive, nebulous line between psyche and occurrence.

 The third time is…a cliché.
 It allows me to escape him.
 I leave him on the day I pack my car to go be with him.
 But I hate him less than I hate myself for having stayed for so long.
 My apartment in Los Angeles isn’t mine for three months.
 I’m homeless.
 I drive to San Francisco for interminable hours on a curving cliff road at night through Yosemite.
 It’s raining and my brake fluid is leaking.
 My tears run and run.
 It’s inconvenient.
 Everything is slippery and made of liquid.
 But what runs, flows away.
 And from this night forth, I never say again “My soul is sick.”
 I no longer picture my soul as a huddled thing, blackened with sleepless suspicion.

 Summer in Northern California.
 An honorable man who has never let me down shelters me, and I feel clean.
 We drive by lavender fields and rolling hills, by redwoods and the ocean.
 I am a lucky stray.